-Remember, you're talking to people, so use friendly, familiar phrases and address the reader directly.
-"You will work closely with the marketing department" sounds warmer than "The ideal candidate will work closely with the marketing department".
+Remember, you're talking to people, so user-friendly, familiar phrases and addressing the reader directly for example, "You will work closely with the marketing department" sounds warmer than "The ideal candidate will work closely with the marketing department".

 Long advertisements detailing every responsibility of the job can overwhelm candidates and deter them from applying.
 Keep your advertisement short and focus only on important requirements.
-This also ensures that only the most qualified candidates will apply.
+This way will ensure that only the most qualified candidates will apply.